• HOME

 77 Edgewater

-chicago is known as the “the city of neighborhoods” due to the large number of neighborhoods throughout the city. each neighborhood has unique, identifiable characteristics and most chicagoans recognize neighborhoods as the places in which they live, work, and socialize. neighborhoods are located within community areas and some even share the same name of the community area that they are located in (e.g. rogers park) while others do not (e.g. bronzeville is a neighborhood within the community areas of grand boulevard and douglas). community areas and neighborhoods are often used interchangeably (unknowingly) by chicagoans, but there are significant differences, including size, boundary, and historical change. also, according to the city of chicago, "city government does not recognize or use chicago neighborhood boundaries for any official purposes."
+chicago is known as the “the city of neighborhoods” due to the large number of neighborhoods throughout the city. each neighborhood has unique, identifiable characteristics and most chicagoans recognize neighborhoods as the places in which they live, work, and socialize. neighborhoods are located within community areas and some even share the same name of the community area that they are located in (e.g. rogers park) while others do not (e.g. bronzeville is a neighborhood within the community areas of grand boulevard, douglas, and oakland). community areas and neighborhoods are often used interchangeably by chicagoans, but there are significant differences, including size, boundary, and historical change. in 1993, city council approved a map of chicago neighborhoods stemming from a community survey that was conducted in 1978. click here to access an interactive version of this map. still, according to the city of chicago, "city government does not recognize or use chicago neighborhood boundaries for any official purposes."

-chicago is also made up of various "sides of the town" based on cardinal and intercardinal directions that have identifying markers. the city recognizes three sides of town, including the north, south, and west (represented by the white stripes on the city’s flag). these sides of town, also called regional divisions, are dictated by the chicago river although these boundaries vary according to chicagoans, real estate companies, and people outside of the city (see image).
+chicago consists of various "sides of the town" based on cardinal (north, south, east, west) and intercardinal (northwest, northeast, southwest, southeast) directions that have identifying markers. the city recognizes three sides of town (north, south, west) represented by the white stripes on the city’s flag. these regional divisions are dictated by the chicago river although the boundaries vary according to chicagoans and real estate companies. also, if you listen close enough, you can hear the distinct ways chicagoans identify various sides of town, including out south (south side), out west (west side), up north (north side), and over east (east side).

 photo credit: wikipedia